Russwater RPG Ruleset

 When you’re within 5 feet of a creature on your turn, you can switch places with that creature, provided the creature is willing and isn’t incapacitated.

-With a melee attack and Dexterity saving throw you temporarily blind an opponent making an attack giving the opponent disadvantage on their attacks next round.
+On a successful melee attack above a defending DC, you temporarily blind the opponent giving them disadvantage on their attacks next round.

 On a successful Charisma saving throw you charm an opponent meaning they will not attack you next round.

-With a melee attack and a successful Constitution saving throw you can temporarily deafen your opponent meaning they can’t hear and cannot participate in any action that requires hearing next round.
+On a successful melee attack above a defending DC, you temporarily deafen your opponent meaning they can’t hear and cannot participate in any action that requires hearing next round.

-On an attack and Dexterity saving throw your attack disarms the target, forcing it to drop one item of your choice that it’s holding.
+On a successful attack above a defending DC, you force the target to drop one item of your choice that it’s holding.
 The object lands at its feet.

-On an attack and successful Wisdom saving throw, you distract the creature, giving your allies an opening.
+On a successful attack above a defending DC, you distract the creature giving your allies an opening.
 All attacks against the target are at advantage next round.

-With a melee attack and successful Dexterity saving throw, you feint, your opponent loses an action next round.
+On a successful attack above a defending DC, you feint, and your opponent loses an attack next round.

 On a successful Wisdom saving throw you frighten an opponent meaning they will not attack you next round.

-With a melee attack and successful Wisdom saving throw you can goad the target into attacking you.
-The target must make a Wisdom saving throw.
-On a failed save, the target has disadvantage on all attack rolls against targets other than you next round.
+On a successful melee attack above a defending DC, you goad the target into focusing on you.
+The target has disadvantage on all attack rolls against targets other than you next round.

 On a successful Strength saving throw you grapple the target giving them the restrained condition.